dcmorales/digital-keyboard-tunes/README.md

 ## 📍 Overview

-COMING SOON: Digital Keyboard Tunes is a web application built with Next.js and TypeScript on the frontend.
+Digital Keyboard Tunes is a web application built with Next.js and TypeScript on the frontend.
 It utilizes the Web Audio API and plays musical scales in key.
 Users can customize options to create their own unique sounds.

 ---